tobyhodges/fair-research-software/episodes/03-version-control.md

 - [`git revert`](https://git-scm.com/docs/git-revert): This command reverts a commit by creating a new commit that reverses the action of the supplied commit or list of commits.
-Because this command creates new commits, your git history is more complete and tells the story of exactly what work you did, i.e., deciding to discard some work.
+Because this command creates new commits, your Git history is more complete and tells the story of exactly what work you did, i.e., deciding to discard some work.
 - [`git reset`](https://git-scm.com/docs/git-reset): This command will recover